Sarah Palin's oldest son pleads not guilty in assault case

 He told police he "consumed a few beers earlier," the document says.

-The Palins obtained a court order barring their son from having contact with them and their children who live at home.
+Anchorage television station KTUU reported in December that the Palins obtained a court order barring their son from having contact with them and their children who live at home.
 Todd Palin told the court by phone in December that the family is prepared to re-establish contact.

-In 2016, he was suspected of punching his girlfriend, who then became concerned that he was going to shoot himself with a rifle, court documents said.
+In 2016, Track Palin was suspected of punching his girlfriend, who then became concerned that he was going to shoot himself with a rifle, court documents said.

 He faced several charges but pleaded guilty to possessing a firearm while intoxicated, and the other charges were dismissed.